nigmasilmi/css-advanced/README.md

 # Advanced CSS and Sass: Flexbox, Grid, Animations and More!

-## Udemy Course by Jonas Schmdmetmann
+## Udemy Course by Jonas Schmedtmann

 ### projects, practice and notes